Gus Kenworthy

-Augustus Richard Kenworthy (born October 1, 1991) is a British-American former freestyle skier, actor, and YouTuber.
-He has competed in slopestyle, halfpipe, and big air.
+Augustus Richard Kenworthy (born October 1, 1991) is a British-American freestyle skier, actor, and YouTuber.
+He competes in slopestyle, halfpipe, and big air.
 Kenworthy won the silver medal in men's slopestyle at the 2014 Winter Olympics in Sochi.
 As of 2019 Kenworthy represents Great Britain.
 He was cast as Chet Clancy in the ninth season of the horror anthology series American Horror Story: 1984.
+He retired in 2022, but came out of retirement to compete at the 2026 Winter Olympics.

 Early life and education

-Kenworthy was born in Chelmsford, Essex to an English mother, Heather "Pip" Tyler, and an American father, Peter Kenworthy.
+Kenworthy was born in Chelmsford, Essex, to an English mother, Heather "Pip" Tyler, and an American father, Peter Kenworthy.
 He has two older brothers, Hugh and Nick Kenworthy.

-In 1993 when Gus Kenworthy was two years old, the family emigrated and settled in Telluride.
+In 1993, when Kenworthy was two years old, the family emigrated and settled in Telluride, Colorado, United States.

 Kenworthy graduated from Telluride High School in June 2010.
 He could have graduated in 2009 but chose instead to take a year off to ski.

 Skiing career

 Kenworthy won AFP World Championships overall titles in 2011, 2012, and 2013.
 In 2014, he placed second at the Olympics in Sochi, Russia and won his first medal, a bronze, at the X Games in Tignes, France in the slopestyle event.
 He won the World Cup Men's Halfpipe in Park City, Utah, in 2015 and again in 2016 in Mammoth, California, and finished second in 2017.
 He finished third in the Men's Slopestyle during the 2017 World Cup in Silvaplana, Switzerland.

 In December 2019, he announced he would compete for his birth nation, Great Britain.
 In February 2020, he won his first gold medal as a competitor for Great Britain.
 In January 2022, he made his final X Games competition competing in the Superpipe final.
 He finished his X Games career having made 32 appearances in the event.

-At the 2022 Winter Olympics, Kenworthy competed for the last time.
+Kenworthy competed at the 2022 Winter Olympics, saying at the time that it would be his final Olympic games.
 He qualified for the final in 12th and finished 8th in the final.

 Media appearances

-In 2019, Kenworthy guest starred on RuPaul's Drag Race, All Stars 4, Episode 3, "Snatch Game of Love", as one of the available bachelors.
+In 2019, Kenworthy guest starred on RuPaul's Drag Race All Stars season 4, Episode 3, "Snatch Game of Love", as one of the available bachelors.
 Kenworthy joined the main cast in the ninth season of FX's anthology series American Horror Story as Chet Clancy.

 In 2017, Kenworthy was a cast member on the MTV series The Challenge: Champs vs. Pros, which featured former competitors as well as professional athletes.